ethanp/programming/Notes/Compilers Notes.md

 latex footer:   mmd-memoir-footer

-Many of these notes are from *Compilers: Principles, Techniques, and Tools*, Aho Sethy, Ullman, 2nd ed.
-2007, as well as Wikipedia and Stack Overflow etc.
+Many of these notes are from *Compilers: Principles, Techniques, and Tools*, by Aho, Lam, Sethi, and Ullman, Pearson 2nd ed.
+2007; as well as Wikipedia and Stack Overflow etc.

 ## Introduction

-### §1.1.1 The Very Beginning
+### The Very Beginning

 1. A **compiler** turns *source code* into an executable *program* which can *afterwards* be used to input data is turned into output data